ASU’s 2022 Football Schedule

 Both teams had a strong defensive identity in 2021 to make up for less-than-impressive offenses.
 For ASU, that image will not be too altered in 2022.
 Washington, however, is going through a face-lift.

 Can the Sun Devils keep up with DeBoer’s high-octane offense?
 Will they even need to?
-At this point in the preseason, this is definitely in the category of “winnable” games for ASU, and could be one that makes or breaks a bowl game appearance.

 We don’t know if Emory Jones and the offense can keep up in a shootout, so the clear route to victory is through a dominant defensive performance.
 The Husky offensive line is experienced, but still unproven.
 A strong showing from the ASU defensive line that pressures Penix could be disruptive enough for the offense to chip away.